alephmembeth/alephmembeth.github.io/presentations.md

       </td>
       <td>
          <b>Give What You Can, Take What You Need – The Effect of Framing on Fraudulent Behavior in Social Dilemmas</b><br>
-         poster presentation at the Subjective Probability, Utility, and Decision Making Conference; University of Warwick; jointly with Marc Wyszynski; moved online due to pandemic
+         poster presentation at the Subjective Probability, Utility, and Decision Making Conference; University of Warwick; jointly with Marc Wyszynski; held online due to pandemic
       </td>
    </tr>
    <tr>